i-Molecule/OrgNet/Datasets_processing/Readme.md

 # Dataset processing and Thermonet-like models training

-This repository contains Jupyter Notebooks for dataset processing, training, and running inference with Thermonet-like models.
-The project is organized into three 4 primary folders:
+This repository contains Jupyter Notebooks for dataset processing, for Thermonet-like models.
+The notebook that contains full dataset proicessing pipeline:

-- **/Dataset_processing/Dataset_processing.ipynb:** Prepares the dataset (generates mutants, performs standardized orientation and calculates features for OrgNet and Thermonet-like models) for model training.
+- **Dataset_processing.ipynb:** Prepares the dataset (generates mutants, performs standardized orientation and calculates features for OrgNet and Thermonet-like models) for model training.
-- **/Training_Thermonet_like/Thermonet_like_models_training.ipynb:** Contains the model architecture, training routines, and evaluation metrics.
-- **/Inference_thermonet_like/Thermonet_like_models_inderence.ipynb:** Provides scripts for running inference on new data using the trained model.

 ## Prerequisites